 - It considers the health of communities at different levels and affordability for multiple groups.

 So far, the bulk of standardized quality metrics have focused on adult care; however, there are growing opportunities through state and federal demonstration programs, and in the private sector, to develop and promote standardized pediatric metrics.
 While some metrics do exist for pediatrics there continues to numerous gaps, especially for measures suitable for accountability programs.

-Examples of recently funded programs to improve children’s health care quality include CHIPRA demonstration programs that bring a pediatric focus to quality measurement efforts and establish a core set of metrics to track improvement in care in children.
-The Pediatric Quality Measurement Program’s seven Centers of Excellence established by CHIPRA focus on developing and implementing pediatric quality measures in mental health, readmissions, coordination of care, and other critical areas for which gaps had been identified.
+Examples of funded programs to improve children’s health care quality include CHIPRA demonstration programs that bring a pediatric focus to quality measurement efforts and establish a core set of metrics to track improvement in care in children.
+The Pediatric Quality Measurement Program’s seven Centers of Excellence, established by CHIPRA, focus on developing and implementing pediatric quality measures in mental health, readmissions, coordination of care, and other critical areas for which gaps had been identified.